tin-nguyenthien-tpv-clv/data-analytics-portfolio/projects/pharmacy-sales-and-profitability/README.md

 )
 ```

-This one measure is what turns a 102.6x raw revenue spread, which mostly ranks store age, into a 3.33x like-for-like comparison that surfaces the genuine laggards.
+This one measure is what turns a 102.6x raw revenue spread, which mostly ranks store age, into a 3.33x like-for-like comparison within each region.
+It does not clear `StoreSizeBand`, which is why limitation 4 matters and why the league table carries the size band as a visible column: dividing `Revenue per Active Day` by its own band average collapses the remaining spread to **1.40x**, and at that point no country is a laggard.

 > All 47 measures, the six calculated columns and the model conventions behind them are documented in [`docs/DAX_DOCUMENTATION.md`](docs/DAX_DOCUMENTATION.md).